BirkTorpmannHagen/kNNDSD/README.md

-# kNNDSD
+# KNNDSD
-Note: this is WIP, refactoring is required
-## Repeating Experiments
-To repeat experiments, first train a suitable representation model (i.e. using Glow/VAE/ResNet Classifier/ Segmentation).
-Change the path in the corresponding testbed to reflect the checkpoint path, then run eval_detectors on the corresponding testbed.

-To generate metrics and plots, refer to plots.py
+Note: repeating experiments requires some manual changes to the code.
+This will be addressed soon.
+To collect data on a given dataset, train a model, then run the relevant function in eval_detectors.py.
+Metrics are computed with a corresponding function in plots.py